- Visiting Chesapeake?

 If you have income from sources other than wages, on which Virginia income tax is not withheld and your estimated Virginia tax liability exceeds your tax credits by more than $150, you must file and pay Estimated Taxes Quarterly on Form 760ES.
 At least 90% of your tax liability for the year must be paid by withholding and/or timely installment payments of estimated taxes.
 The due dates for Virginia Estimated tax payments are May 1, June 15, September 15, and January 15 of the following tax year.

-Individuals who were born on or before January 1, 1948 may qualify to claim an age deduction based on birth date, filing status and income.
+Individuals who are 65 or over before January 1 may qualify to claim an age deduction based on birth date, filing status and income.
 The maximum age deduction of $12,000 will be subject to income limitations, based on the individual's adjusted federal adjusted gross income.
 The age deduction will be reduced by one dollar for each dollar that the adjusted federal adjusted gross income exceeds $50,000 for single filers or $75,000 (combined total) for married individuals filing joint or separate returns.

 Married taxpayer's income based deduction is always determined using the married taxpayers' joint adjusted federal adjusted gross income.
 Regardless of whether you are filing jointly or separately, if you are married, your income-based age deduction is determined using both your and your spouse's income.